-People with Command are talented in providing clarity of thought, especially in situations of duress.
+People with Command are talented in providing clarity of thought, especially in chaotic or stressful situations.
 Partnering those with Command allows those with Empathy to find clarity in the midst of clouded emotions.
 This partnership is powerful for leaders with Empathy, who might need others to help them maintain clarity in the big picture while they manage the intuitive desire to care for different individuals.

 Partner those with Significance